-Comprehensive, modern dentistry in a relaxed setting.
+Comprehensive, modern and digital dentistry in a relaxed setting.

 We are a family dental office providing all general dental services and we direct bill to most insurance carriers.
 Our office follows the most current Ontario Dental Association suggested Fee Guide.
 We are accepting patients who are part of the Canadian Dental Care Plan (CDCP).
 See here for more details.